abiosoft/caddy-git/README.md

 git clones a git repository into the site.
 This makes it possible to deploy your site with a simple git push.

-The git directive does not chain in a handler.
-Instead, it starts a service routine that runs during the lifetime of the server.
-When the server starts, it clones the repository.
+The git directive starts a service routine that runs during the lifetime of the server.
+When the service starts, it clones the repository.
 While the server is still up, it pulls the latest every so often.
-In regular git fashion, a download only includes changes so it is very efficient.
+You can also set up a webhook to pull immediately after a push.
+In regular git fashion, a pull only includes changes, so it is very efficient.

 If a pull fails, the service will retry up to three times.
 If the pull was not successful by then, it won't try again until the next interval.

-**Requirements**: This directive requires git to be installed.
+**Requirements:** This directive requires git to be installed.
 Also, private repositories may only be accessed from Linux or Mac systems.
 (Contributions are welcome that make private repositories work on Windows.)

 ### Syntax